One of the first things you hear about when you begin blogging is that you need to start collecting emails ASAP.

 No one wants what you are offering.

-If you have designed great, professional looking opt-ins and put them in the right places and still aren’t getting any opt-ins, you have to consider this: No one wants what you’re offering.
+If you have designed great, professional-looking opt-ins and put them in the right places and still aren’t getting any opt-ins, you have to consider this: Maybe no one wants what you’re offering.

-We probably tested out 15 or more “freebies” over the first year and a half of business for Avocadu until we settled on the two that I listed above.
+We probably tested out 15 or more “freebies” over the first year and a half of business for Avocadu until we settled a couple that finally worked well.